Vic government signs major sponsorship deal with Netball Australia

 The Victorian government has stepped in to replace Netball Australia’s $15-million sponsorship deal withdrawn by Hancock Prospecting last week.

-The Diamonds players are also expected front tourism campaigns for the state.
+The Diamonds players are also expected to front tourism campaigns for the state.

 Hancock Prospecting chair Gina Rinehart withdrew the company’s $15-million support for the sport after a player backlash against the deal.

-Indigenous player Donnell Wallam reportedly expressed concern over racist views expressed by Hancock Prospecting founder, the late Lang Hancock, Ms Rinhart’s father.
+Indigenous player Donnell Wallam reportedly expressed concern over racist views expressed by Hancock Prospecting founder, the late Lang Hancock, Ms Rinehart’s father.

 “We are really thrilled today to be able to announce a four and a half year sponsorship deal where Visit Victoria will become a significant sponsor for the Australian Diamonds netball team,” Mr Andrews said.